metalbear-co/mirrord/changelog.d/+towncrier.fixed.md

-Prevent a possible race condition
+Prevent a possible race condition with indexes on intelliJ extension